British Society of Animal Science

 British Society of Animal Science (BSAS) is a learned society in the field of animal science, established in 1944 as the British Society of Animal Production.

-Mike Steele is the Chief Executive, and the President is Sinclair Mayne.
-Geoff Simm was the president in 2007 and 2008.
+Maggie Mitchell is Chief Executive of the British Society of Animal Science.
+Elizabeth Magowan was appointed president in March 2023.

 Publications

 The first Proceedings was published in 1951.
 The editors soon started accepting papers on animal production.

 In 1959 the society established a dedicated journal, Animal Production, for this purpose.
 It was published in three issues per year in 1961, and four issues per year in 1971.

 In 1995, the society was renamed, and the journal retitled to Animal Science.

 A partnership with Institut National de la Recherche Agronomique (INRA) and European Federation for Animal Science publish the journal Animal: An International Journal of Animal Bioscience.
 The journal is a merge of three journals including the BSAS journal Animal Science, which was published six times a year.